Safety Gate - EU rapid alert system

 The EU rapid alert system Safety Gate (formerly RAPEX) is the European Union reporting system for dangerous consumer goods, excluding food, medications and medical devices.

 The Safety Gate Portal informs about measures taken to prevent or limit the use of dangerous products.
 These may be, for example, withdrawal or recall actions.
-Safety Gate covers both the measures of the market surveillance authorities of EU Member States and the voluntary measures taken by manufacturers and distributors.
+Safety Gate records both the measures taken by national market surveillance authorities and the voluntary measures taken by manufacturers and retailers.

 Daily, and especially every Friday, the European Commission publishes an overview of dangerous products reported to it by the Member States.
 Here you can obtain consumer information of whether or not you are dealing with a dangerous product.
 The same applies if you want to sell or import products as a distributor.
 Many companies are now using the Safety Gate Portal in order to get informed about potential product risks, for example, because they are currently looking to create a risk assessment for their own product.